-As a result, we cannot be certain that our approach, or our development of SEL-212, will lead to the development or approval of marketable products.
+As a result, we cannot be certain that our approach will lead to the development or approval of marketable products.
 In addition:

-- due to the unproven nature of our ImmTOR therapeutics, there may be different efficacy and safety rates in various indications; - the FDA or other regulatory agencies may lack experience in evaluating the efficacy and safety of products based on ImmTOR or a biologic sourced from China or other jurisdictions, which could result in a longer-than-expected regulatory review process, increase our expected development costs or delay or prevent commercialization of our product candidates; and in the event of a biologics license application, or BLA, for SEL-212 or another product and a pre-approval inspection by the FDA of the facilities of Shenyang Sunshine Pharmaceutical Co., Ltd., or 3SBio, or any other third party manufacturers we may use, the FDA may not approve the facility for production or may make observations that will take significant time for 3SBio or such other manufacturer to address.
+- due to the unproven nature of our ImmTOR therapeutics, there may be different efficacy and safety rates in various indications; - the FDA or other regulatory agencies may lack experience in evaluating the efficacy and safety of products based on ImmTOR which could result in a longer-than-expected regulatory review process, increase our expected development costs or delay or prevent commercialization of our product candidates.